taneltorn/CoverHunterFolkERA/README.md

 # Unit tests

+Unit tests are in progress, currently only with partial code coverage.
+Run them from the repository root using:
-Some unit tests can be run with `python3 -m unittest -c tests/test_*.py` from the repository root, or `make tests` if installed in a virtualenv.
+`python3 -m unittest -c tests/test_*.py`
+or if you installed the project in a virtualenv:
+`make tests`